shreyasc-13/off_domain_rlkit/README.md

 # DARC pyTorch code
 Off-Dynamics Reinforcement Learning (ODRL): Training for Transfer with Domain Classifiers

-This code is in development, please go to https://github.com/google-research/google-research/tree/master/darc for latest code, and to reproduce experiments on the paper)
+This code is in development, please go to https://github.com/google-research/google-research/tree/master/darc for latest code, and to reproduce experiments on the paper.

 Paper: https://arxiv.org/abs/2006.13916